pseudoanushka/jarvis/README.md

 The result isn’t just a visualization; it’s the foundation of a **spatial interface** that feels like it belongs in the future.

 ---
+## Gestures
+- Gestures:One Hand (Open): Move your hand around the screen.
+The model will rotate to follow your hand (Orbit).
+- Pinch (One Hand): Pinch your Index Finger and Thumb together.
+The status text will flash "NEXT PHASE >>" and the model will transform (e.g., Sphere,Grid, Rings).
+- Two Hands: Hold both hands up.
+Move them closer together to Zoom In, pull them apart to Zoom Out.
+- No Hands: Take your hands out of frame.
+The system says "MODE: AUTO-PILOT" and gently rotates the model on its own.
 ## 1. Visual Engine – Nanite Swarm Rendering

 You’re not looking at standard 3D meshes.